Minnesota Wildflowers

 Plant height:2 to 6 inches

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: 5-petals
+Flower: Flower shape: 5-petals

-[photo of flowers] Flowers are about 1/3 inch across with 5 yellow petals, 5 yellowish sepals nearly as long as the petals and a ring of yellow stamens surrounding the green center.
-A plant has 1 to a few flowers branching off at the top of the stem and often has multiple stems.
+[photo of flower] Flowers are about 1/3 inch across with 5 yellow petals, 5 yellowish sepals nearly as long as the petals and a ring of yellow stamens surrounding the green center.
+A plant has 1 to a few flowers branching off at the top of the stem and often has multiple flowering stems.

-Leaves and stem: basal simple
+Leaves and stem: Leaf attachment: basal Leaf type: simple

 Notes: